 So why, especially in the last half-century, have we seen the “open source” or “peer-to-peer” model of information grow?
 Google, Apple, and Facebook, three companies worth nearly two trillion dollars combined, have given away thousands of software projects worth billions of dollars in effort-hour cost.
 Have we all gone mad?
 Or is there something else going on – an emergent value to more public knowledge?

 There are many attempts to answer this fascinating question, and these attempts both challenge and enlighten our understanding of human behavior, economics, and law.
-However, especially as it relates to software, we lean on the words of Prof. David Agarwal:
+However, especially as it relates to software, we lean on the words of Prof. David Agrawal:

 For many […], software is only a semi-finished good that generates little value until the code has undergone revision by the user.
 Thus, creating the ultimate finished product will require a sequence of motivating incentives.